dotnet/runtimelab/DllImportGenerator/readme.md

 * Step into the `Demo` application and observe the generated code for the `Sum` functions.
 * Find the implementation of the `sumrefi` function and set a breakpoint.
 Run the debugger and explore the stack.
 * Add a new export in the `NativeExports` project and update the `Demo` application to call the new export.
-* Consider the differences and try the above scenarios when building in `Debug` or `Release`.
+* Try the above scenarios when building in `Debug` or `Release`.
+Consider the differences.

 ## Designs